Shoes made from plastic bottles

 Less than half of them were recycled.
 Many of them now dwell in our oceans.

-The VIVOBAREFOOT recycled PET range turns approximately 17 throw-away plastic bottles into a high-performance, durable pair of shoes.
+The VIVOBAREFOOT recycled PET range turns the throw-away plastic bottles into a high-performance, durable pair of shoes.

 Healthy for feet.
 Healthy for the planet.